 - Planning a recruitment strategy and who should be involved in the process

 - Screening and other deadlines triggered by Head Start enrollment

 - Strategies to comply with Full Enrollment Program Instruction

 - Requirements for monitoring and reporting attendance under the Head Start Performance Standards

 - Educational sessions by attorneys with experience in Head Start Compliance, Federal Grant Law, and Family Law

-- Small group setting for more personal attention to your specific questions and challenges
+- Small breakout groups for more personal attention to your specific questions and challenges

 - Interactive format to encourage candid discussion of program implementation challenges and successes